Summer Family Fun in North Lake Tahoe

 What to Do

 My kids had a blast challenging themselves on the course and zip lining from tree to tree and to the ground.
 Adventure Park staff are on hand to offer encouragement and suggestions on how to make your way through the different courses, and can climb up and rescue you as a last resort.
 My kids thought this was the best activity they've done in a long time, and spent what seemed like hours trying out the different courses.
-The cost is $50 for ages 13 and up, and $40 for kids 12 and under.
-Reservations are a must, especially during the summer.
+Sessions begin at $40 and reservations are a must, especially during the summer.
+They also have locations at Squaw Valley and North Tahoe Regional Park at Tahoe Vista.

 Of course other less thrilling but no less fun actitivies abound in the area around Tahoe City.
 The Tahoe Trailways Bike Path winds its way along the Truckee River from Squaw Valley and then along the west shore of Lake Tahoe.
 It's wide and paved and perfect for cyclists of any ability.
 We rode up from Tahoe City to the entrance to Squaw Valley, following the Truckee River as it flowed north.